Simardeep1098/world-clock/README.md

 ## Skills Learned

-React Development: Understanding of React hooks (useState, useEffect) for managing state and side effects.
+React Development: Understanding of React hooks for managing state and side effects.

 API Integration: Fetching and handling data from external time zone APIs.